Gemmus/FlightGame/README.md

 The scoring is only based on the guessing of the secret location, real-time weather not yet implemented.

 <h2> Second Phase: User-Friendly Interface and Real-Time Weather</h2>
-Implementation of Flask Cors, HTML, CSS, JavaScript parts and real-time weather condition:
+Implementation of Flask Cors, HTML, CSS, JavaScript parts, map as visual and real-time weather condition:

 <li>Back-end: Python, SQL database, WeatherAPI, Flask Cors.</li>
-<li>Front-end: HTML, CSS, JavaScript.</li>
+<li>Front-end: HTML, CSS, JavaScript, [Leafletjs](https://leafletjs.com/).</li>

 The user plays the game using web browser and mouse.